envico801/clean-code-javascript/anki/README.md

 #### Chapter 8 - **Error Handling**

 Thrown errors are a good thing!
-They mean the runtime has successfully identified when something in your program has gone wrong and it's letting you know by stopping function execution on the current stack, killing the process (in Node), and notifying you in the console with a stack trace.
+They mean the runtime has successfully identified when something in your program has gone wrong, and it's letting you know by stopping function execution on the current stack, killing the process (in Node), and notifying you in the console with a stack trace.

 Q:: =============================================